Topics:A. The Memorization Question

 I still sometimes make my students perform dialogues, but never memorize

 them.
-However, one thing that I like to have them do at the start of the
+However, one thing that I like to have them do at the start of

 year is to repeat the same dialog but using a different persona: two

-spies trying to pass confidential info, Arnold Schwarzenegger talking to
+spies trying to pass confidential info, Arnold Schwarzenegger talking

 the Swedish Chef, Prince Charles and Lady Di (with their lawyers

 present) or any two people they come up with.
-I had two students do this
+I had two students do

 this semester with Beavis and Butthead.